drk1wi/Modlishka/README.md

 Some of the most important 'Modlishka' features :

 **General:**
--   Point-and-click HTTP and HTTPS reverse proxying of an arbitrary domain.
+-   Point-and-click HTTP and HTTPS reverse proxying of an arbitrary domain/s.
--   Full control of "cross" origin TLS traffic flow from your users browsers (without a requirement to install any CA certificate on the client).
+-   Full control of "cross" origin TLS traffic flow from your users browsers (without a requirement of installing any additional certificate on the client).
 -   Easy and fast configuration through command line options and JSON configuration files.
--   Practical implementation of the "Client Domain Hooking" attack.
-Supported with a diagnostic plugin.
 -   Pattern based JavaScript payload injection.
 -   Wrapping websites with an extra "security": TLS wrapping, authentication, relevant security headers, etc.
 -   Striping websites from all encryption and security headers (back to 90's MITM style).